Revolt of 1857 UPSC

 (d) None of the above

-Option c – Increased availability of market for Indian cotton.
+Option c – Better markets for Indian cotton

-Which among the following is/are correct?
-I. Lakshmibai joined the revolt because of the Doctrine of Lapse.
+Which of the following is/are accurate?
+I. Lakshmibai joined the revolt due to the Doctrine of Lapse.
 II.
-The doctrine of Lapse was coined by Lord Dalhousie.
-Choose the correct answer from the codes.
+The Doctrine of Lapse was introduced by Lord Dalhousie.

-Option c – Both (a) and (b) are correct
+Option c – Both I and II are correct

 (a) I, II, III